 If the icon is not present then the user will need to login at least once while online.
 The Remember Email checkbox must also be checked by the user in order for the offline vault to be stored on that device.
 If not, offline vault will not be stored.

-Once logged in, the user will know if they are offline by seeing an Offline Mode text indicator at that bottom of their vault screen.
+Once logged in, the user will know if they are offline by seeing an Offline Mode text indicator at the top of the vault screen.

 Not all vault features are available online and record's will be "read only".
 For instance users can't create any new vault content such as record or folders when offline.
 When such a limitation occurs then a notice message will be displayed.

 If the device is being used temporarily (e.g. a borrowed PC), then the stored offline vault can be deleted from that device by clicking the X next to a login email.